mattetti/merb_babel/README.markdown

 Also, as of today, I'm not planning on supporting model localization since I believe it's easy to do, and in most cases it's too specific to use a plugin. (but other plugins offer that for you anyway ;) )

-One of the objectives is that people can require MerbAbel and use merb in a different language without worrying about internationalization/localization.
+One of the objectives is that people can require Merb_babel and use merb in a different language without worrying about internationalization/localization.
 I hope to keep merb helpers and other plugins (merb_activerecord / merb_datamapper) localized so someone can define his app's locale/language/country and Merb will talk his language right away.

 Before you go further, you might want to read [this explanation about i18n/l10n](http://www.w3.org/International/questions/qa-i18n)